gem-coop/governance/New-Maintainer-Checklist.md

 - Invite them to the [**@gem-coop/plc** team](https://github.com/orgs/gem-coop/teams/plc/members)
 - Make them [billing managers](https://github.com/organizations/gem-coop/settings/billing) and [moderators](https://github.com/organizations/gem-coop/settings/moderators) on the `gem-coop` GitHub organisation
-- Invite them to the [Gem.coop private 1Password](https://gem-coop.1password.com/people) and add them to the "plc" group.

 When they cease to be a PLC member, revoke or downgrade their access to all of the above.